Berlin: Family oasis in the middle of Europe

 You have children and don't want to go without working?
 No problem.
 Berlin has a variety of day care opportunities for children.
 Children who have a legal right or approved care needs will most certainly receive a daycare place.
 All children under three years old have access to daycare outside home.
 The working hours of Berlin's daycare centers are aligned with the professional life of the parents and convince with a large offer of all-day childcare facilities.
 There are around 2,416 daycare centers in Berlin.
 The special feature: the first three years in a daycare center are free of contributions.
 About 90% of all daycare offers include lunch-time supervision.

-OUR TIP: With the Kita Map you can search for day care centers by zip code and area.
-Try now!
+OUR TIP: With the Kita Navigator and the Kita Map you can search for daycare centers by street, name, postcode and area.
+Try it now!

 The most important forms of childcare